KRKE-monument-debate-ontology/MDO/theoretical-framework/statue-chosen.md

 <figure><img src="../.gitbook/assets/img_columbus_statue.webp" alt=""><figcaption></figcaption></figure>

-Christopher Columbus (1451-1506) was an Italian navigator and explorer whose voyages across Atlantic, sponsored by Spain, initiated the European colonization of the Americas.
-Long celebrated as a s<mark style="color:$success;background-color:$success;">ymbol of exploration and discovery</mark>, his legacy has become increasingly contested.
+Christopher Columbus (1451-1506) was an Italian navigator and explorer whose voyages across the Atlantic, sponsored by Spain, initiated the European colonization of the Americas.
+Long celebrated as a <mark style="color:$success;background-color:$success;">symbol of exploration and discovery</mark>, his legacy has become increasingly contested.
 Many see him as a figure associated with <mark style="color:$danger;background-color:$danger;">colonial violence, the enslavement of Indigenous people, and the onset of centuries of exploitation in the Americas.</mark>

 The statue of Columbus at Pepperdine University, donated by an Italian-American organization, gradually became a point of controversy.
 Students find his presence on campus incompatible with values of inclusion and racial justice.